 - Item Package weight : 1.01 pounds

-The Aqua UV 15-Watt Advantage 2000+ is one of such UV Sterilizers that is suitable for aquariums, small ponds, and coral tanks.
-A UV Sterilizer is a lifesaver when it comes to removing bacteria, viruses, and protozoa from all kinds of vivariums.
+The Aqua UV 15-Watt Advantage 2000+ is one of such UV Sterilizers that is suitable for aquariums, small ponds, and coral reef tanks.
+An aquarium UV Sterilizer is a lifesaver when it comes to removing bacteria, viruses, and protozoa from all kinds of vivariums.

 These unwanted things can harm the Bioload without you even noticing.
 And that is why you need something like the Aqua Advantage 2000+ UV Sterilizer.
 This is mainly a hang on UV Sterilizer; it does not support in-line installation.